opsfolio/resource-surveillance-commons/pattern/integration-engine/README.md

-The **Resource Surveillance Integration Engine (RSIE)** is a stateful data preparation and integration platform for multiple systems that need to integrate and operate on common data in a local-first, edge-based manner.
+The **Resource Surveillance Integration Engine (RSIE)** is a stateful data preparation and integration platform for multiple systems that need to integrate and operate on common data in a local-first, edge-based SQL-centric manner.

 - Stateful means that the RSIE is not just passing data between multiple sytems but allows storing the data in an opinionated universal schema with full SQL querying support.
+- SQL-centric means that data should be queryable and orchestratable via a SQL.
 - Local-first means that content should be prepared and processed locally _before_ going to a cloud or central server.
 - Edge-based means that data should be handled as close to where the data is collected rather than everything being done centrally.

-A typical use for RSIE's stateful, local-first, edge-based is for complex medical data integration tasks.
+A typical use for RSIE's stateful, local-first, edge-based SQL-centric capabilities is for complex medical data integration tasks.
 While RSIE can help with almost any integration tasks, RSIE is particularly useful to help integrate **clinical operations data**, **patient data**, **pharmacy** and **billing information** to and from multiple systems.

 RSIE supports a variety of technologies to ensure smooth communication and data transfer.
 It provides opinionated architecture and design guidance for file